bprinty/auora/docs/patterns/README.md

 ## Application Structure

-This library was designed to be flexible and adapt to different architectural patterns that both small- and large-scale applications require.
+Auora was designed to be flexible and adapt to different architectural patterns that both small- and large-scale applications require.

 To help with discussing different types of project organization, here is an example of the directory structure for a typical small-scale application using a modern framework: